 Facilities at the moment are a little limited.
-There is drinking water tap on site, as well as the carpiest camo Portaloo you’ll ever lay your eyes on!
-While there isn’t any shower facilities there is a leisure centre approximately 7-8 minutes drive away where it is possible to pay for a swimming session and then use their shower facilities should you wish.
-There’s also a carpers cabin and a BBQ/Picnic area overlooking the lake should anglers wish to reel in their rods and have some social time.
+There is drinking water tap on site and a potrable loo.
+While there isn’t any shower facilities at the fishery there is a leisure centre approximately 7-8 minutes drive away where it is possible to pay just £2 to use the showers.
 There are also chimeneas in every swim for anglers to light just to add too the carpy vibes!
-Because of the remote location there are no takeaways that can deliver to the lake, but food (breakfasts and also takeaways) can be collected by us on your behalf and brought to you at the lake.
 The entire site is enclosed within a 6ft heavy-duty wire fence, which is there for both the anglers security, but it also protects the valuable stock from otter predation.

 Prices & Bookings:

-A £350 deposit is required to secure a booking, then the balance of £800 is payable 8 weeks before your session.
+Prices are for the full lake booking.
+A £250 deposit is required to secure a booking, then the balance is payable 8 weeks before your session.

 To arrange a booking or for more information please call: